struct/isoalloc/README.md

 * The free bit slot cache is 255 entries, it helps speed up allocations
 * All allocations >262144 bytes live in specially handled big zones which have no size limitations

+There is experimental support for Address Sanitizer.
+If you want to enable it just uncomment the `ENABLE_ASAN` compiler flags in the `Makefile`.

 See the [PERFORMANCE](PERFORMANCE.md) documentation for more information.

 ## Thread Safety